Refrigeration: Refrigeration research

-In 1820, the English scientist Michael Faraday liquefied ammonia and other gases by using high pressures and low temperatures, and in 1834, an American expatriate to Great Britain, Jacob Perkins, built the first working vapor-compression refrigeration system in the world.
-It was a closed-cycle that could operate continuously, as he described in his patent:

-I am enabled to use volatile fluids for the purpose of producing the cooling or freezing of fluids, and yet at the same time constantly condensing such volatile fluids, and bringing them again into operation without waste.
+In 1820, Michael Faraday liquefied ammonia and other gases by using high pressures and low temperatures, and in 1834, Jacob Perkins built the first working vapor-compression refrigeration system in the world.
+It was a closed-cycle that could operate continuously, as he described in his patent, "I am enabled to use volatile fluids for the purpose of producing the cooling or freezing of fluids, and yet at the same time constantly condensing such volatile fluids, and bringing them again into operation without waste."
 His prototype system worked although it did not succeed commercially.

-In 1842, a similar attempt was made by American physician, John Gorrie, who built a working prototype, but it was a commercial failure.
+In 1842, a similar attempt was made by physician John Gorrie, who built a working prototype, but it was a commercial failure.
 Like many of the medical experts during this time, Gorrie thought too much exposure to tropical heat led to mental and physical degeneration, as well as the spread of diseases such as malaria.
 He conceived the idea of using his refrigeration system to cool the air for comfort in homes and hospitals to prevent disease.
 American engineer Alexander Twining took out a British patent in 1850 for a vapour compression system that used ether.

-The first practical vapour-compression refrigeration system was built by James Harrison, a British journalist who had emigrated to Australia.
+The first practical vapour-compression refrigeration system was built by the journalist James Harrison.
 His 1856 patent was for a vapour-compression system using ether, alcohol, or ammonia.
 He built a mechanical ice-making machine in 1851 on the banks of the Barwon River at Rocky Point in Geelong, Victoria, and his first commercial ice-making machine followed in 1854.
 Harrison also introduced commercial vapour-compression refrigeration to breweries and meat-packing houses, and by 1861, a dozen of his systems were in operation.
 He later entered the debate of how to compete against the American advantage of unrefrigerated beef sales to the United Kingdom.
 In 1873 he prepared the sailing ship Norfolk for an experimental beef shipment to the United Kingdom, which used a cold room system instead of a refrigeration system.
 The venture was a failure as the ice was consumed faster than expected.